aakashns/jshtml/README.md

 </html>
 ```

-The same element can also be rendered to serializable JSON that can be edited programmatically or sent over the wire:
+The element can also be rendered to serializable JSON that can be edited programmatically or sent over the wire:

 ```javascript
 const json = jshtml.renderToHtml([App]);